apollographql/specs-core/core.spec.md

   repeatable on SCHEMA
 ```

-Documents **must** include a definition for the {@core} directive.
+Documents MUST include a definition for the {@core} directive.
 The provided definition must be *compatible* with the definition above, but may:
 - **Omit optional arguments** if they are never used in the document,
 - **Omit locations** where the directive never occurs,
 - **Introduce new directive locations**, the behavior of which is unspecified here.
-- **Introduce new arguments.** New arguments **must** be prefixed, e.g. `example__extensionArgument: Bool`.
-The prefix **must** be the name of a feature referenced with this or another {@core} directive within the document.
+- **Introduce new arguments.** New arguments MUST be prefixed, e.g. `example__extensionArgument: Bool`.
+The prefix MUST be the name of a feature referenced with this or another {@core} directive within the document.
 - **Use `String` in place of custom scalars.** This is an ease-of-authoring affordance which allows document authors to omit the definitions of custom scalar types provided by features.
-Processors **must** continue to interpret such arguments and fields according to the encoding and decoding rules of the custom scalar type.
+Processors MUST continue to interpret such arguments and fields according to the encoding and decoding rules of the custom scalar type.
 For example, {@core} may be defined as follows, with no change to the behavior:

 ```graphql example -- {@core} definition taking a String feature
 directive @core(feature: String)